 Belgium’s banking sector: Facts & Figures

-Updated September 2019 – For earlier editions of Facts & Figures click here
+Updated December 2020 – For earlier editions of Facts & Figures click here

 The Belgian banking community is characterised by a variety of players who are active in different market segments.
-BNP Paribas Fortis, KBC, Belfius and ING Belgium are the four leading banks (with a combined balance sheet on a non-consolidated basis of 66% of the sector total at the end of 2018) and offer an extensive range of services in the field of retail banking, private banking, corporate finance and payment services.
+BNP Paribas Fortis, KBC, Belfius and ING Belgium are the four leading banks (with a cumulated balance sheet on a non-consolidated basis of 66% of the sector total at the end of 2019) and offer an extensive range of services in the field of retail banking, private banking, corporate finance and payment services.
 In addition, a number of smaller institutions exist which are often active in a limited number of market segments.

-At the end of 2018, the Belgian banks’ total assets (on a consolidated basis) amounted to €993 billion.
-Interbank claims accounted for approximately 20% of the total balance sheet.
-Loans to households also accounted for one-fifth of the total balance sheet, followed by investment in debt securities issued by financial and non-financial companies and public sector entities (18%) and corporate lending to non-financial companies, taking up about 14% of the total assets.
-In the Belgian banking sector, 69% of the liabilities are clients’ deposits (including debt evidenced by securities), mainly consisting of regulated saving deposits, sight deposits and term deposits.
+End of 2019, the Belgian banks’ total assets (on a consolidated basis) amounted to €1,048 billion.
+Loans to households account for almost one-quarter of the total balance sheet, followed by Interbank claims and investment in debt securities issued by financial and non-financial companies and public sector entities (18%).
+Corporate lending to non-financial companies, takes up about 14% of the total assets.
+69% of the liabilities of the Belgian banking sector are client deposits (including debt evidenced by securities), mainly consisting of regulated savings deposits, sight deposits and term deposits.

-Belgian households had gross financial assets of €1,317 billion at the end of 2018.
-In addition to deposit products (Belgian households, non-banking companies and public authorities together had around €530 billion in deposit accounts with Belgian banks at the end of 2018), banks offer a wide range of investment instruments and services.
+A similar diversification of services occurs in the savings and investment segments.
+Belgian households had gross financial assets of €1,409 billion at the end of 2019 (i.e. 298% compared with Belgium’s GDP).
+In addition to their large offer of deposit products (Belgian households, non-banking companies and public authorities together had around €560 billion in deposit accounts with Belgian banks at the end of 2019), banks offer a wide range of investment instruments and services.
 Asset management is an important part of this area, with banks (often through their asset management subsidiary) commercialising many investment funds.

 Contributor: Tim de Vos Tim.De.Vos@febelfin.be